rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/examples/cli-list-zone.rst

     | version        | 3                                    |
     +----------------+--------------------------------------+

-You can see from the response that the zone has been created and is ``ACTIVE``.
+The response shows that the zone has been created and has a status of ``ACTIVE``.